-In the Key Stage 3 Learning to Learn curriculum I’m evaluating as the focus of my PhD, the first project we ran in Autumn term 1 was an identity project called “Who am I?”.
-The idea was to help the children think about themselves as individuals and about what it is that makes them, them.
+In the Learning to Learn curriculum I’m evaluating as the focus of my PhD, the first project we run in Autumn term 1 is an identity project called “Who am I?”.
+The idea is to help the children think about themselves as individuals and about what it is that makes them, them.
 The transition from year 6 to 7 can be pretty brutal – going from a class of 30 in a primary school where everybody knows everybody else, to a huge new complex of buildings where there might be as many as 300 students in your year group alone, all wearing an identical uniform… what does this do to a child’s sense of identity?
 It’s an interesting question, and as far as I’m aware it’s not one that is asked very often.

 Hence our decision to kick off the year with a project about identity.
 We gave students 6 weeks (one double lesson each week, plus homework tasks that they set for themselves) to answer the question “Who am I?” in as many ways as they possibly could.
 This is not an original idea – I did something similar when I was in year 7 – but I do think it’s a great project for year 6s and 7s.

 I haven’t thought about the “Who am I” project for a while, until this week.
 I’m currently working with a group of secondary school senior leaders on the problem of how to smooth transition from year 6 to 7.
 Mostly, the focus is on literacy interventions once children are in year 7.
 However, one teacher I’m working with wanted to explore the idea of doing something before the students arrive at secondary school to help prevent or slow down the “backslide” that can sometimes happen between years 6 and 7; something that the students can do over the summer a) to show off/keep up their literacy skills, and b) to help the secondary school get to know their new intake.